xiah17/xiah17/README.md

 ## 🌱 About me

-- I'm a passionate about building user-friendly projects, solving problems, and exploring new technologies to create efficient and scalable solutions.
+- I'm passionate about building user-friendly projects, solving problems, and exploring new technologies to create efficient and scalable solutions.

 ## 👩‍💻 Technologies
 <p align="center">